EuphonistiHack/bassbot/README.md

     # .deb (debian, ubuntu) [linux]
     sudo apt-get install python-pyaudio

+Finally, playsound needs to be installed:

+    pip install playsound

 The above commands should result in all dependent modules being installed.
 In case something is missing, you can try using pip to install them instead: